 The idea of Underhype — cut the noise and avoid mainstream.
 This idea rules everything in the product.

-instead of being an everything app
+instead of being universal app

 To "vibe-code" something that actually works, you have to give the AI crystal-clear instructions.
 I used what I learned back at Yandex — an enterprise-level tech company — and documented every step from both the user and system perspective.
 At the end of the day, it was a lot like a PM job: sending detailed specs to an engineering team.